-- This test will perform repeated A/D conversions on each of the two
+It then performs repeated A/D conversions on each of the two interfaces in

-interfaces in turn for a little over one second.
-It then reports the voltage
+turn for a little over one second.
+It reports the voltage levels it found

-levels it found several times in a row.
-Normally two voltage levels on each
+several times in a row.
+Normally two voltage levels on each interface are

-interface are expected to be reported: the logical low and high levels.
-With
+expected to be reported: the logical low and high levels.
+With some

-some equipment the logical low level inside a message may differ from the
+equipment the logical low level inside a message may differ from the level

 - Test #6: Idle times

-- Measures the time the line is idle between messages in seconds.
+- Measures the time the line is idle between messages in milliseconds.